dshieble/dshieble.github.io/_posts/2016-10-15-halting-problem.md

     #code code code
 ```

-Let's say mischevious friend sees our `does_halt` program, and he decides to write a program to trick it.
+Let's say mischievous friend sees our `does_halt` program, and he decides to write a program to trick it.

 ```python
 def friend_program(f):